nexivibe/md/DOCTOR.md

 To kick off a full report:

 ```
-Read DOCTOR.md and use NAME/NAME.md to write NAME/reports/NAME.strategy.md.
+Read DOCTOR.md and use NAME/NAME.md to produce the full report suite:
+NAME/NAME.summary.md, NAME/NAME.debate.md, NAME/NAME.inputs.md,
+NAME/NAME.execution.md, and NAME/NAME.mindset.md.
 Set this up to leverage Ralph for multiple iterations and do 10 iterations
-with multiple agents to produce a fantastic strategy document.
+with multiple agents to produce fantastic output across all five documents.
 Use the NAME/scratch/ directory for intermediate results.
 ```